 Ford begins probe into whether gas mileage was overstated

-DETROIT (AP) — Ford Motor Co. has launched an investigation into whether flaws in an internal mathematical model may have caused it to overstate gas mileage and understate pollution from a wide range of vehicles.
+DETROIT (AP) — Ford Motor Co. has launched an investigation into whether it overstated gas mileage and understated emissions from a wide range of vehicles.

-The company says a group of employees reported possible problems with the model in September, prompting the company to hire an outside firm to run tests.
-Testing will start with the 2019 Ford Ranger small pickup truck, and if problems are found, the company will start looking at models dating back to 2017.
+The company said Thursday that in September, a group of employees reported possible problems with a mathematical model used to calculate pollution and mileage, prompting the company to hire an outside firm to run tests.
+Testing will start with the 2019 Ford Ranger small pickup truck, and if problems are found, the company will start looking at models dating to 2017.

 “At Ford, we believe that trust in our brand is earned by acting with integrity and transparency,” Kim Pittel, the company’s vice president for environment and safety engineering, said Thursday.
 “We have a process for looking at how we perform and behave in our broad and complex company.”

-The U.S. Environmental Protection Agency and the California Air Resources Board, which monitor emissions and mileage, have been informed of the probe, the company said.
-Messages were left Thursday seeking comment from both agencies.
+The U.S. Environmental Protection Agency and the California Air Resources Board, which monitor emissions and mileage, have been informed of the probe, according to the company.

+The EPA said in a statement that Ford disclosed the issues on Tuesday.
+“The investigation is ongoing and the information is too incomplete for EPA to reach any conclusions,” the agency said.
+“We take the potential issues seriously and are following up with the company to fully understand the circumstances behind this disclosure.”

 The problems do not involve “defeat device” software that activates pollution controls for emissions tests and turns them off on the road, according to Ford.
 For years, Volkswagen used a defeat device to cheat on diesel emissions tests until they were caught by university researchers and a nonprofit organization.
 Ford said the investigation is focused on vehicles with gasoline engines.